Arctic Security Conference 2025

 Purpose: Contribute to enlightened debate about security policy in the north, dissemination of research

 Format: One day with panels driven by conversations.
 Free entry.
-Lunch included, informal reception at SALT (academic workshop the day before).
+Lunch included, informal reception at SALT (academic workshop and other events the day before).
 Approx. 250 seats + live/recorded streaming

 Organiser: